Administrative Guidelines for Academic Department Chairs

-- A search committee meeting with the Dean to discuss best practices.
+- A search committee meeting with the Dean to discuss search processes and best practices.

-- Writing the position announcement that appears on the Gustavus website and electronic job search websites.
+- Draft the position announcement that appears on the Gustavus website and electronic job search websites.

-- Writing the position announcement that appears in discipline-specific publications and websites.
+- Draft the position announcement that appears in discipline-specific publications and websites.

 - Research and targeted recruiting aimed at deepening the pool’s diversity.